gatling/gatling/src/sphinx/general/simulation_structure.rst

 The first element is the configuration of the HTTP protocol.
 In this example, this configuration is very basic and just defines:

-* the ``baseURL``, which will be prepended to all the relative paths in the scenario definition.
+* the ``baseUrl``, which will be prepended to all the relative paths in the scenario definition.
   Here, the base URL is http://computer-database.gatling.io.
 * common headers, which will be added on each request.